OrangeTungsten/Fi5-IoT-Module/README.md

 This project provides an infrastructure for communication with external devices, enabling the forwarding of selected data to a cloud server, forming an easily operable IoT platform that It can be used as a flexible platform for creating logging solutions of various types.
 Project is suitable for further development in multiple directions.
 The system can be expanded to support two-way communication, allowing remote-control functionality of connected device (3D printer).
 Although the device is currently implemented for one type of application – logging data, it can be upgraded to support different types of peripherals, including operation with multiple devices simultaneously.
 This infrastructure provides flexibility and openness for any type of future upgrade.

 **Project provides:**
-- Complete documentation for reproducing the device: Bill of materials; Electronics schematics; PCB layouts (copper, soldermask, and silkscreen layers); PCB build parameters and guidance; CAD models of 3D printable enclosure;
+- Complete documentation for reproducing the device: Bill of materials; Electronics schematics; PCB layouts (copper, soldermask, and silkscreen layers); PCB build parameters and guidance; CAD models of 3D printable enclosure; Guidance for configuration;

 - Additional code and guidance for modifying 3D printer firmware in order to define a new, UART communication port;